aleksKaluski/digital-philsci-tools/SUBCORPUS_WORKFLOW.md

 ---

+## Technical Implementation Details

+### Unified Model Adapter

+The workflow uses a unified model adapter (`model_adapter.py`) that automatically handles both:
+- **Standard sentence-transformers models** (e.g., MiniLM, MPNet)
+- **SPECTER2 models** with task-specific adapters

+**Why Two Backends?**

+sentence-transformers:
+- High-level API with automatic pooling
+- Simple `.encode()` interface
+- Works with most Hugging Face models
+- **Limitation**: Cannot load models with custom architectures

+transformers + adapters (for SPECTER2):
+- Lower-level with manual tokenization
+- Supports adapter modules for task specialization
+- Required for SPECTER2's architecture
+- Extracts embeddings from CLS token: `outputs.last_hidden_state[:, 0, :]`

+**Automatic Detection:**

+The adapter automatically detects SPECTER2 models by checking for "specter2" in the model name and selects the appropriate backend.
+All scripts (`query_subcorpus.py`, `build_subcorpus_milvus.py`, `topic_modeling_analysis.py`) use this unified interface.

+**Adapter Selection:**

+If no adapter is specified for SPECTER2, it defaults to `allenai/specter2` (proximity/retrieval), which is suitable for most use cases.
+Specify a different adapter with `--adapter` for specialized tasks.

+---

 ## Performance Tips

 1. **Use SSD** for S2ORC corpus (10-100x faster than HDD)
 2. **Batch processing**: Process queries and papers in batches
 3. **GPU encoding**: 10-50x faster for embedding generation
+   - Standard models: ~2000 docs/sec on GPU
+   - SPECTER2 models: ~500 docs/sec on GPU (larger model)
 4. **Index properly**: Ensure MongoDB has indices on `corpusid`
 5. **Cache strategically**: The text retriever caches papers automatically
 6. **Checkpoint frequently**: For large subcorpora, checkpoint every 1000 papers
 7. **Choose right collection**: Use sentences for precision, paragraphs for context
+8. **Model selection**: Use SPECTER2 for domain-specific embeddings, standard models for speed

 ---